While the cave is the main event, there is more to Lewis and Clark Caverns State Park.

 Summer Cave Tours are $12 for adults (12 and up), $5 for children between the ages of 6 and 11, five and under are free.
 Special candlelight tours of Lewis and Clark Caverns are offered during the holiday season every December.

-New! () Wild Cave Tours – Experience Lewis & Clark Caverns like never before.
-This introduction to caving gives visitors a face to face look at some of the wildest cave geology (speleothems) Lewis and Clark Caverns offers.
+() Wild Cave Tours – Experience Lewis & Clark Caverns like never before.
+This introduction to caving gives visitors a face-to-face look at some of the wildest cave geology (speleothems) Lewis and Clark Caverns offers.
 Participants will explore the caverns with only headlamps for light to give the full caving experience.
 Tours are $30 per person; ages 12 and over and reservations are required.
 Contact the park for details.